Dimers in piecewise Temperleyan domains: Single dimer model and the Gaussian Free Field

 \subsection{Sketch of the proof of Corollary~\ref{main-cor2}}

-In \cite{KGff} Kenyon proved convergence of the height function on Temperley domains to the Gaussian free field.
-To obtain the same result for black-piecewise Temperley domains it is enough to show that the limits of moments of height function in Temperley case and black-piecewise Temperley case are the same.
+This section contains the sketch of the proof of Corollary~\ref{main-cor2}.
+In \cite{KGff} Kenyon proved convergence of the height function on Temperleyan domains to the Gaussian free field.
+To obtain the same result for black-piecewise Temperleyan domains it is enough to show that the limits of moments of height function in Temperleyan case and black-piecewise Temperleyan case are the same.
+Essentially the novel part of the argument is in~(\ref{newf+-}), then Lemma~\ref{lemma_s(w)} implies Corollary~\ref{eqlimits}, and the rest of the argument is exactly as in~\cite[Theorem~1.1]{KGff}.